 Use cloth diapers instead of disposable.

-Messier and more washing but still cheaper and better for the environment.
+Cloth diapering is starting to come back into popularity.
+Messier and more washing but it’s still cheaper and better for the environment.

 Paint your own walls, seal your own driveway, mow your own lawn.